Move back one step Move forward one step Show themes of website

 Traugott, Elizabeth Closs 2004.
 ‘Historical pragmatics’, in Laurence R. Horn and Gregory Ward (eds) Handbook of Pragmatics.
 Oxford: Blackwell, pp. 538-61.

 Traugott, Elizabeth Closs and Richard B. Dasher 2002.
 Regularity in Semantic Change.
-Cambridge: University Press.
+Cambridge: Cambridge University Press.

 Treharne, Elaine 2003.
 Old and Middle English.
 An anthology.
 Second edition.
 Oxford: Blackwell.